kaisamng/sail-vscode-language-support/README.md

 - Formats arrays, functions, etc.
 - Dark Mode and Light Mode
 - Syntax Highlighting for functions, expression rules, local variables, and more
 - Pillbox highlights around literal Appian Object references like Record Types (record types and site objects for now, more planned for future).
-UUIDs are still available but de-emphasized, and indexed fields/relationships/site pages/etc. are bolded for easy developer reference.
+UUIDs are still available but de-emphasized, and indexed fields/relationships/site pages/etc. are bolded for easy dev reference.
 ![Pillbox Example](images/pillbox-example.png)

 ## Installing